peterpeter5/shallot/README.md

 here = os.path.dirname(__file__)
 wrap_static("/static/data", root_path=here)  # will always assume the folder is located : <this_file>.py/static/data
 ```
-By defalult `symlinks` are forbidden.
-You can override this via parameter in `wrap_static`-function.

 Browser-caches will be honored.
 For that, `last-modified` and `etag` - headers will be send accordingly.
 When the browser requests a already-cached resource (`if-none-match` or/and `if-modified-since`), this middleware will reply with a `304-Not Modified`.
 For further information about browser-file-caches: [MDN:Cache validation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#Cache_validation)